Anti-Inflammatory Diet Plan →

 Make the “custard” topping

-1. In a small bowl, mix ½ cup of coconut or non dairy yogurt 1-2 tablespoon of vanilla protein powder, and any sweetener you desire.
-My trick is to add in butter extract and a spoonful of honey to make it taste more like custard.
+1. In a small bowl, mix ½ cup of coconut or non-dairy yogurt, 1-2 tablespoon of vanilla protein powder, and any sweetener you desire.
+Add in butter extract and a spoonful of honey to make it taste more like custard.
 Mix together until thickened.

 3. Spoon yogurt mix on top of each bowl.
 Drizzle your dark chocolate sauce on top.